dannycho7/RTP_Latest/README.md

 Result Format:
 ------------
 The final results generated for a batch query will be in target/final_results.txt file.
+The top_k parameter specified as a parameter for the query scripts will determine the amount of documents returned.
+Each document/cluster will return a default of 10 versions.
 The format of the results is:
 <pre><code>Results for: &lt;query1&gt;
 vid: &lt;vid1&gt; score: &lt;score1&gt;
 .